Gene Regulatory Network (GRN) Reconstruction

 - Batch effects can create spurious associations between genes, as well as hide real ones, either way hindering the validity of the analysis.

-3 Setting parameters
+4 Setting parameters

-Once all input tracks have been selected the Set parameters field will be displayed with the following tabs: number of highly variable genes and genes to visualize.
+Once all input tracks have been selected the "Set parameters" field will be displayed with the following tabs: "Gene of interest", "Feature selection" and "Method"

 We use an established method, namely GRNBoost2, for inferring candidate gene regulatory relationships.
 In short, for each gene GRNBoost2 attempts to quantify which other genes are essential in order to predict its expression.
 A series of gradient boosting regression models (GBMs) are used during this process.
 A characteristics of GBMs is that they can capture both linear and non-linear regulatory relationships among genes.
 GRNBoost2 final product consists in a series of gene-gene candidate relationships, where in each relationship at least one gene was essential in order to predict the expression value of the other gene.
 Each relationship is accompanied by an adimensional number quantifying the strength of the association between the two genes.
-More information on the GRNBoost2 algorithm is available in its original publication.
+More information on the GRNBoost2 algorithm is available in its original publication

 While GRNBoost2 is able to estimate the strength of gene-gene regulatory relationships, it does not provide indications on whether the regulating gene enhances or suppresses the expression of the regulated gene.
 We use Pearson's correlation coefficients in order to distinguish between different types of relationships, with positive coefficients indicating an enhancing relationship and negative coefficients suggesting a suppression of the expression level of the regulated gene.